With this year’s new year screenings cancelled, we revisit five classic Chinese holiday-themed films

 After Separation 《大撒把》(1992)

 Gu Yan (Ge You) sends his wife off to Canada to seek her fortune.
 At the airport, he helps Lin Zhouyun (Xu Fan), a pregnant woman who fainted while seeing off her own husband abroad.
-A year later, the two left-behind spouses run into each other and bond through their shared loneliness, and decide to celebrated Chinese New Year together.
+A year later, the two left-behind spouses run into each other and bond through their shared loneliness, and decide to celebrate Chinese New Year together.
 Co-scripted by Feng Xiaogang, After Separation is a well-known depiction of China’s “emigration rush” of the 1990s.

 It’s a Wonderful Life 《大富之家》(1994)